rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

         run: docs_rs_build --package my-crate
 ```

-Omit `--package` for a repository whose root manifest is the package being
+Omit `--package` only when Cargo's default selection produces the single package
+you intend to build and the manifest is not a virtual workspace.
+The cached
-built.
-The cached `target/docsrs-build` directory preserves rustwide's rustup
+`target/docsrs-build` directory preserves rustwide's rustup
 installation, toolchains, Cargo cache, and other workspace state between CI
 runs.
 The cache version only needs to be changed if the workspace layout becomes
 incompatible.